Robert Overend: Political career

 Overend joined the United Ulster Unionist Party (UUUP) on its formation, and was elected to Magherafelt District Council for the new party at the 1977 local elections, holding his seat in 1981 local elections.

 Overend stood for the UUUP again at the 1982 Northern Ireland Assembly election, but was not successful.
 In the run-up to the election, his son, Robert Andrew Overend (born 1957), was seriously injured by an Irish National Liberation Army (INLA) bomb.
 During the 1990s, he served as Deputy Grand Master of the Orange Order.

+Personal life and death

 Outside politics, he worked as a pig farmer and was chair of the Ulster Pork and Bacon Forum.
 His daughter-in-law, Sandra Overend, is an Ulster Unionist member of the Northern Ireland Assembly.
 He also has another two sons and a daughter, Wesley, Nigel and Elizabeth.

 Overend died on 25 June 2017, aged 86, following a long illness.